Stochastic PDEs on graphs as scaling limits of discrete interacting systems: Diffusions and SPDE on metric graphs

-\begin{remark}\rm In \cite{MR1245308,MR3634278,cerrai2016fast} such a diffusion process is constructed by specifying its generator under stronger assumptions: $\Gamma$ is finite, $\alpha=1$ is a constant function and $\ell$ is smooth in $\mathring{\Gamma}$.
-We follow the notation in \cite{MR3634278,cerrai2016fast} for $\Gamma,\ell$ and $\nu$.
-Studying solutions to SPDE on graphs rely crucially on our understanding about certain diffusion processes on graphs, which is already a nontrivial object of study by themselves.
-See \cite{MR1245308, MR1743769} for theoretical foundation of diffusions on finite graphs, \cite{lejay2003simulating, MR2813404, MR3634968} for some interesting applications and also Remark \ref{Rk:Relax}. \end{remark}
+\begin{remark}\rm In \cite{MR1245308,MR3634278,cerrai2019fast} such a diffusion process is constructed by specifying its generator under stronger assumptions: the set of vertices $V$ is finite, $\alpha=1$ is a constant function and $\ell$ is smooth in $\mathring{\Gamma}$.
+We follow the notation in \cite{MR3634278,cerrai2019fast} for $\Gamma,\ell$ and $\nu$.
+Studying solutions to SPDE on graphs rely crucially on our understanding about certain diffusion processes on graphs, which is a research topic by itself.
+See \cite{MR1245308, MR1743769} for theoretical foundation of diffusions on finite graphs, \cite{lejay2003simulating, MR2813404, MR3634968} for some interesting applications. \end{remark}

-As is known \cite{MR2778606, MR2849840, MR1214375}, the Dirichlet form method is more robust against irregularity of both the diffusion coefficients and the underlying metric space.
+As is known \cite{MR2778606, MR2849840, MR1214375}, the Dirichlet form method is more robust against irregularities of both the diffusion coefficients and the underlying metric space.
 The price to pay, however, is that many statements about the associated process $X$ are valid apriori only for ``quasi-everywhere", that is, except for a set of capacity zero.
 Fortunately, most of these statements can be strengthened to be valid for ``all $x\in \Gamma$", provided that we have extra knowledge about its transition density.
-By the usual $L^2$ method, $X_t$ admits a transition density $p(t,x,y)$ with respect to its symmetrizing measure $\nu(dx)$.
+By the usual $L^2$ method (see, e.g., \cite{carlen1987upper}), $X_t$ admits a transition density $p(t,x,y)$ with respect to its symmetrizing measure $\nu(dx)$.
 That is

 and $p(t,x,y)=p(t,y,x)$ for all $t\geq 0$, $\nu$-almost all $x,y\in \Gamma$.
 The previous `almost all' can further be strengthened to `all' because \eqref{VD_dif} and \eqref{PI_dif} imply H\"older continuity for $p(t,x,y)$.
 See Theorem \ref{T:DiffusionHK} for the precise statement.